stan-roelofs/gandalf-lib/examples/sdl/README.md

 # sdl
-This project demonstrates how to use the library to create a minimal emulator in just a few hundred lines of code.
+This project demonstrates how to use the library to create a fully functional emulator in just a few hundred lines of code.
 It uses SDL to create a window and handle rendering and audio.

 ## Usage
 ```